build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Let’s get started!

-## Part 1 - Setup: SageMaker Studio Lab and OpenAI account.
+## Part 1 - Setup: SageMaker Studio Lab Project and OpenAI API keys.

 To get started, go to the [Studio Lab landing page](https://studiolab.sagemaker.aws/) and click **Request free account**.
 Fill in the required information in the form and submit your request.
 You will then receive an email to verify your email address.
 Follow the instructions in the email to complete this step.